 The biggest consideration before buying a Rheo Knee, price issues aside, is whether you are sufficiently active (mid-to-high K3, low K4 user) to benefit from the Rheo’s MRF technology without incurring the increased risk of tripping if you are not.

-That core issue aside, bionic devices that use unique technologies such as MRF tend to have a different feel to them compared to devices that use mainstream technologies like hydraulics.
-This makes personal compatibility/preference even more of an issue than it is with two devices that use similar technology.
+Also, bionic devices that use unique technologies such as MRF tend to have a different feel to them compared to devices that use mainstream technologies like hydraulics.
+This makes personal compatibility and preference even more of an issue for the user.
 So, our advice is to make sure that you test at least one hydraulic knee, such as the Ottobock’s C-Leg or Genium, before making a final decision to purchase a Rheo Knee (and vice-versa).